Downtown Berkeley, Berkeley, California: Commercial issues

 Berkeley's downtown section has been the principal commercial center of Berkeley since the railroad station was built.
 However, it has had to compete with the secondary commercial sections which emerged starting as early as the 19th century.
 Three of these in the past were West Berkeley (Ocean View), North Berkeley (Berryman's) and the Telegraph area immediately south of the University of California campus.
 Others which came a bit later were the Elmwood area along College near Ashby, San Pablo Avenue, South Berkeley (formerly the Lorin District) and Thousand Oaks along Solano Avenue.

 Starting in the 1970s it also had to compete with the emergence of major shopping centers and malls outside of Berkeley, especially El Cerrito Plaza, Hilltop Mall, and Emeryville.
 These resulted in the loss of several formerly prominent downtown businesses, including two large department stores; Hink's, whose building was converted to a movie theater and several smaller stores, and J. C. Penney.
 Contributing factors which continue to date are high commercial rents, a shortage of street parking and convenient garages, and higher consumer prices than those offered elsewhere.
 The latter has been a problem since the earliest days as there has always been a tendency to view the University population as a captive consumer base.
 The city has created an official arts district along Addison Street and passed laws restricting business hours in other neighborhoods in an attempt to increase night time activity downtown.
 To address the parking situation, the city is planning to install a system of digital signs to direct drivers to available parking spaces downtown.

 Today, Berkeley's downtown is highly eclectic, with numerous small businesses.
 Currently, the Berkeley City Council passed a new downtown area plan in an attempt to make the Downtown more sustainable and concentrate future development in the downtown area in conjunction with the announced plan of the University to build a hotel, conference center, and museum along Center Street.
 In 2009 local petition gatherers gained enough signatures to obstruct implementation of the plan, angering many residents of Berkeley, including the coalition of the Sierra Club, the Greenbelt Alliance, Berkeley Food & Housing Project and TransForm.
 The opponents argue that the new development calls for buildings that are too tall and have housing that is too expensive.
 Supporters of the downtown plan counter that the plan requires 20% affordable housing units and a denser downtown reduces carbon emissions.

-In recent years, Shattuck Avenue has seen the opening of a number of new high-profile restaurants, such as Revival Bar and Kitchen.
+In recent years, Shattuck Avenue has seen the opening of a number of new high-profile restaurants.